yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 14. This method effectively propagates information from lower to higher resolutions, ensuring the validity of the optical flow constraint equation.
 15. By iteratively refining the flow estimates, the algorithm provides a robust optical flow estimation for the scene.

-Note: ```In general, moving objects that are closer to the camera will display more apparent motion than distant objects that are moving at the same speed.```
+Note: ```In general, moving objects that are closer to the camera will display more apparent motion than distant objects that are moving at the same speed due to motion parallax.```

 #### 1.3.1 Lucas-Kanade Implementation
 Sparse optical flow algorithms select a subset of feature points, such as **corners**, in the image and track their motion vectors between frames.
 The ```Shi-Tomasi corner``` detector is commonly used to identify these feature points.
 Below is an example why we chose Shi-Tomasi orver Harris Corner detection algorithm.